tomdoyoon/tdyk9098/README.md

 # These are the types of repositories I will upload:

-- Showcase: Quick and simple demonstration and journal of my learning, usually with one dataset and no observations explained.
+- Showcase: Quick and simple demonstration and journal of my learning, usually with one dataset, and no observations noted.
-- MiniProject: Slightly more detailed analysis of a dataset, usually with one dataset and includes a list of observations.
+- MiniProject: Slightly more detailed analysis of a dataset, usually with one dataset, and includes a list of observations.
-- Project: In-depth analysis of multiple datasets with a final report summarizing, among other things, key findings, methods and procedures, and figures and tables.
+- Project: In-depth analysis of a dataset with a final report summarizing, among other things, key findings, methods and procedures, and figures and tables.

 # I hope you enjoy following along my personal journey!
 <!---